Skip to main content

 Microabrasive

-Particularly relevant when superficial irregularity, roughness, or uneven residual post-acne texture requires controlled microabrasive support.
+Particularly relevant when superficial irregularity, roughness, or uneven residual texture requires controlled microabrasive support.

 • Surface irregularity support